MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 ## Create and publish QnA Maker knowledge bases using the build command

-The qnamaker build command combines all the following actions into a single command:
+The `qnamaker:build` command combines all the following actions into a single command:

 1. Creates one QnA Maker model for every locale found using your existing `.qna` files.
 1. Creates a new QnA Maker KB if none exists, otherwise it will overwrite the existing KB.